filippo-orru/personal-site-hugo/content/blog/bachelor-thesis/index.md

 Survey being displayed inline in the Studo app news feed.
 {{< /image >}}

-While not yet available at the time of writing the bachelor thesis, surveys can now be filled out right in the Studo app's news feed.
-Previously, users had to tap the post and then the survey would open in an in-app browser.
+Surveys can now be filled out right in the Studo app's news feed.

+Like most of Studo's web projects, the survey creator is written in [KotlinJS](https://kotlinlang.org/docs/js-overview.html) and transpiled to JavaScript.
+Kotlin provides a number of benefits for developers, especially smaller teams.
+Everything is type checked and, because we can access the same class from both backend and frontend code, API contracts are kept at the compiler level.
+We use React through a Kotlin wrapper that ensures type safety for all properties and functions.

 ## Google Forms
 {{< image src="images/survey-creation-platforms/google/overview.png" alt="Google Forms overview page" >}}